iiesoc/hackathon/projects.md

 - Technology Involved: SFC, Openstack, NLP engine
 - Standards Impact: SFC
 - Link:
+- Demo: Yes, would like to show during the Hackathon

 ## IOT
 ### Realistic Simulation of large scale wireless networks for IoT